The U.S.-Israel-Iran Conflict and Bible Prophecy

 Iran and the Muslim influence in the Middle East

-To gain a better understanding of these events, it’s essential to have some background knowledge of the Muslim people.
+To gain a better understanding of these recent events, it’s essential to have some background knowledge of the Muslim people.

 Some 4,000 years ago, God promised Abram (whose name God later changed to Abraham) a son by his wife (Genesis 15:1-4; 17:5; 18:10).
 But before that son was born, Abram had a son, named Ishmael, through his wife’s maidservant.
 Animosity began to develop between the two children not long after Isaac, the promised son, was born.